fransbernhard/fwd15_mimi_lundberg_exjobb/README.md

 Navigate to http://localhost:8080/ in browser to view project in development environment.

 ### Testing
-To test functions and that the React components are rendering correctly the project uses **Jest**:
+Project uses Jest to test functions and components:

 ```
 $ yarn test